nix-community/nix-index-database/README.md

 }
 ```

+You can then call `nix-locate` as usual, it will automatically use the database provided by this repository.

 Additionally, if your shell is managed by home-manager, you can have `nix-index`
 integrate with your shell's `command-not-found` functionality by